abirring/NetNationUsageTranslator/NetNationsFiles/Readme.txt

 chargeable_insert_query_saved.txt, domains_insert_query_saved.txt

-If not running from Visual Studio, the program can be run by double clicking on the executable UsageTranslator.exe But the input files should be in right folder as specified above.
+If not running from Visual Studio, the program can be run by double clicking on the executable UsageTranslator.exe But the input files should be in right folder as specified above i.e C:\temp\NetNationsFiles directory